centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-polycom-hdx-snmp.md

 The Polycom HDX Room system is an endpoint device that provides voice and video connectivity across collaboration networks.

-This Plugin-Pack check basic system health indicators and video/audio related protocols performances during a call.
+This Plugin-Pack checks basic system health indicators and video/audio related protocols performances during a call.

 ## Plugin-Pack assets